Text consolidated by Valsts valodas centrs (State

 Special Economic Zone;

-b) if the capital company has several structural units, it
+b) if the capital company has several units, it shall clearly

-shall clearly separate the financial flow between the territories
+separate the financial flow between the territories of activity

-of activity in the Latgale Special Economic Zone for which the
+in the Latgale Special Economic Zone for which the permit to

-permit to apply the direct tax reliefs has been granted to the
+apply the direct tax reliefs has been granted to the capital

-capital company and the territories of activity for which the
+company and the territories of activity for which the permit to

-permit to apply the direct tax reliefs has not been granted to
+apply the direct tax reliefs has not been granted to it, and

-it, and that are not included in the territory of the Latgale
+which are not included in the territory of the Latgale Special

 c) the capital company establishes a separated financial flow